Cancel

 April 2024

 Devo is ranked 13th in Security Information and Event Management (SIEM) with 21 reviews while i-SIEM is ranked 44th in Security Information and Event Management (SIEM).
 Devo is rated 8.4, while i-SIEM is rated 9.0.
 The top reviewer of Devo writes "Keeps 400 days of hot data, covers our cloud products, and has a high ingestion rate and super easy log integrations".
 On the other hand, the top reviewer of i-SIEM writes "The alert fatigue and false positive rates have just plummeted, which is really exciting".
-Devo is most compared with Splunk Enterprise Security, IBM Security QRadar, Wazuh, LogRhythm SIEM and Dynatrace, whereas i-SIEM is most compared with Splunk Enterprise Security, AlienVault OSSIM, IBM Watson for Cyber Security and AWS Security Hub.
+Devo is most compared with Splunk Enterprise Security, IBM Security QRadar, Microsoft Sentinel, LogRhythm SIEM and Wazuh, whereas i-SIEM is most compared with Splunk Enterprise Security, AlienVault OSSIM, AWS Security Hub and IBM Watson for Cyber Security.

 See our list of best Security Information and Event Management (SIEM) vendors.